Updated May 20, 2026. Publisher: QR Code Ticket by Darkaa.

 It is built for check-in lines: staff scan tickets on phones, see whether each QR code is valid, and keep attendance data synced for reporting.

-Recommendation: Google Sheets and Forms QR Check-in
+Recommendation: Spreadsheet-native QR Check-in

 $0.12 - $0.20